Civitas (think tank): Funding

 Civitas has been rated as 'highly opaque' in its funding by Transparify and has been given an E grade for funding transparency by Who Funds You?.
-Its funders include the pro-free market Nigel Vinson Charitable Trust.
+Its funders include the pro-free market organization Nigel Vinson Charitable Trust.

 Controversies

 In 2004, a Civitas report was criticised by Faisal Islam for its deceptive methodology on the costs of immigration.

 A 2005 report by Civitas finding Britain's police forces to be among the least effective in the developed world "provoked outrage... among chief constables and criminologists."
 It was also criticised by the UK's policing think tank the Police Foundation and the UK Home Office.

 A 2013 report by Civitas, written by the director of the pro-fossil fuel Renewable Energy Foundation, argued that a shift to renewables would mean “more people would be working for lower wages in the energy sector, energy costs would rise, the economy would stagnate, and there would be a significant decline in the standard of living”.
 The Government dismissed his report as “a manifesto for locking the British economy into excessive reliance on imported gas”.

-In 2023, Civitas released a report on the cost of Net Zero, estimating a price-tag of £4.5 trillion for the UK government to reach Net Zero by 2050.
+In 2023, Civitas released a report on the cost of achieving net-zero carbon emissions, estimating a price-tag of £4.5 trillion for the UK government to reach net-zero by 2050.
 The pamphlet was criticised by Simon Evans, deputy editor at Carbon Brief, as containing multiple errors, but was covered by The Sun, the Daily Mail, and the Daily Express.
 Civitas later removed the report from their website, citing 'factual errors' that had been included in it.